Co-authored By: Harsha Vachher

 Why is it better to build security into IoT devices from the beginning?

-Role of HCL in enabling Device Security
+Role of HCLTech in enabling Device Security

 In-built device protection is a critical security layer – the device becomes autonomous, working independent of the network firewall or infrastructure security.
 It also allows customization based on individual device requirements.